Rule 3901-5-09 | Agent licensing and appointments.

 (I) Nonresident business entity licenses

-(1) A business entity domiciled in another state or whose principal place of business is in another state may be licensed as an insurance agent in this state if it satisfies all of the following conditions:
+(1) A business entity domiciled in another state or whose principal place of business is in another state can be licensed as an insurance agent in this state if it satisfies all of the following conditions:

 (a) Submits a completed business entity application prescribed by the superintendent;